isomerpages/moe-standrewjuniorsch/_about-us/Traffic Advisory.md

 to School via Diocese Gate

-Do allow your son to walk to School by himself at the top of the stairs and after the Diocese Building (as shown on the map and picture below).
+Do allow your son to walk to School by himself <u>at the top of the stairs and after the Diocese Building</u> (as shown on the map and picture below).
 Please refrain from accompanying your son along Francis Thomas Drive to exit at Potong Pasir Ave 3.

 IMPORTANT – Parents who wish to visit our General Office Parents who wish to visit our General Office are required to register at our Guard Post along Potong Pasir Ave 3.
 A security sticker will be issued upon registration.
 We seek your understanding as the registration process is necessary to ensure security and safety of our students and staff.